slackapi/java-slack-sdk/docs/guides/bolt.md

 ### OK, What about Spring Boot?

-As [Spring Boot](https://spring.io/projects/spring-boot) is one of the most popular web frameworks in the Java world, you may be curious about the possibility to let this bolt live together with it.
+As [Spring Boot](https://spring.io/projects/spring-boot) is one of the most popular web frameworks in the Java world, you may be curious about the possibility to let this Bolt live together with it.

 Rest assured about it!
-It's quick and easy to _inject_ bolt into Spring Boot apps.
+It's quick and easy to _inject_ Bolt into Spring Boot apps.

 All you need to do is add `implementation("com.slack:bolt:{{ site.sdkLatestVersion }}")` to `dependencies` in `build.gradle` and write a few lines of code.